talesmarra/UE_ML_project/README.md

 ```
 Where dataset can be either _kidney-disease_ or _bank-note_.

+An additional parameter is _--do_pca_, if you want to have a PCA analysis performed.

 The list of available models are: _svm_model_, _knn_model_, _neural_network_, _decision_tree_model_, _bayes_model_.
 They have to be passed separated by comma.